-The survey is fielded each fall semester, usually beginning in October, after all participants have settled into the new academic year.
+The survey is fielded each fall semester (see exception in 2017, below), usually beginning in October, after all participants have settled into the new academic year.
 The 2012 data collection period lasted 36 days.
 The survey was open from October 22 - November 26, 2012 (see Appendix C for a detailed timeline).